-OPIOID FACTSHEET (EC 49476): Requires districts who elect to offer athletic programs to annually provide the Opioid Factsheet for Patients to each athlete, to be signed and returned by the athlete and his/her parent.
-Please refer to Attachment #6 for Opioid Factsheet.
+OPIOID FACTSHEET (EC §49476): Requires districts who elect to offer athletic programs to annually provide the Opioid Factsheet for Patients to each athlete, to be signed and returned by the athlete and his/her parent.
+Prescription opioids carry serious risks of addiction and overdose, especially with prolonged use.
+An opioid overdose, often marked by slowed breathing, can cause sudden death.
+The use of prescription opioids can have a number of side effects as well, even when taken as directed.
+Please refer to Attachment #3 for additional information on Opioid.